drcmda/react-contextual/API.md

 import { subscribe } from 'react-contextual'
 ```

-`subscribe` can be used as a functionwrapper or decorator, it generally works with any context, it isn't bound to contextuals store model.
+`subscribe` can be used as a functionwrapper or decorator, it generally works with any context, it is not bound to contextuals store model.
 A provider can be the following:

 1. any React context
 2. any string key of a [registered provider](https://github.com/drcmda/react-contextual/blob/master/API.md#namedcontext)